trisydian-skullbox/pale-lake/README.md

 ## Why This Game Specifically

 I wanted to play a game with boy-love coded characters that could be approached from a male or female perspective.
 I wanted graphic horror that kept everybody on their toes.
 I wanted romance that earned it and didn't apologise for where it went.
-I wanted BOT!
+I wanted BOTH!
 The graphic violence AND the graphic NSFW content in the same game, treated with equal weight.

 I haven't found that game.
 So I'm making it.